 QSG clients in Boston include: Keoliscs, Nanoramic, Taza Chocolates, Kytopen

-DOE consulting provides a comprehensive introduction to the use of powerful DOE techniques for improving and optimizing any product design or process.
+DOE training and consulting provides a comprehensive introduction to the use of powerful DOE techniques for improving and optimizing any product or process design.
 You will receive a solid introduction to proven approaches for identifying variables that significantly affect product and process performance and consistency.
-This consulting complements efforts to improve existing processes and also applies to new product and process development projects.
+This training and consulting program complements efforts to improve existing processes and applies to new product and process development projects.

-This consulting is designed for technical professionals and managers in R & D, new product development, quality, and production or process engineering.
+This training and consulting program is designed for technical professionals, managers in R&D, new product development, quality, production or process engineering personnel.
 Others involved in design of new products and/or upgrading existing processes will also benefit from attending this seminar.
-It is most beneficial when a team from your organization attends together.

-During consulting you will learn basic principles of design of experiment methods and their important connection to statistical process control techniques and other intermediate statistical tools.
+During our training and consulting program, you will learn basic principles of design of experiment methods and their important connection to statistical process control techniques and other intermediate statistical tools.
 You will learn how to set up and run basic factorial and screening experiments; analyze experimental outcomes; identify significant effects on process performance and consistency; and select the right factors for future study or implementation.
-You will also plan, design, conduct and analyze experiments.
+You will also plan, design, conduct and analyze an experiment during the class.

 In the field of design of experiments (DOE), one finds a wide array of designs and techniques.
 One of the first to be developed (by Sir Ronald Fisher in England) was the factorial design.
 A factorial design is a set of experiments that includes every level of every factor together with every other factor and level combination, all in the same design.